REAIABook/REAIABook/readme.md

   beat.crime$sales <- 0
 ```

-Next, we loop through each beat
+Next, we loop through each beat.

 ``` r
   for(b in 1:nrow(beat.crime)){